Sealed PoE

 slot = { "epk": pub_epk, "wrap": wrap } ; epk = 32 bytes

 The 32-byte ephemeral public key epk is the only key material on the wire; the recipient public key is never published.
-Putting both pub_epk and pub_R in the HKDF salt (ephemeral first, recipient second) keeps every slot's KEK unique and binds it to the specific recipient, defeating any attempt to repurpose an epk against a different recipient.
+The salt is a labelled SHA-256 binding three values: pub_epk makes every slot's KEK unique, pub_R binds it to the specific recipient (defeating any attempt to repurpose an epk against a different recipient), and the envelope-unique enc.nonce anchors the KEK to one envelope — so a CSPRNG failure that repeated KEM randomness across two envelopes degrades only to cross-envelope linkability, never to a repeated (KEK, zero-nonce) wrap pair.
 X25519 implementations MUST reject the all-zero shared secret per RFC 7748 §6.1; mainstream libraries do this transitively.

 Hybrid: mlkem768x25519 (X-Wing)

-The hybrid KEM is the X-Wing construction (the CFRG X-Wing draft), combining ML-KEM-768 (FIPS 203) with X25519.
-Each encapsulation draws fresh ML-KEM randomness and a fresh X25519 ephemeral and yields a 1120-byte ciphertext and a 32-byte combined shared secret:
+The hybrid KEM is the X-Wing construction (draft-connolly-cfrg-xwing-kem-10), combining ML-KEM-768 (FIPS 203) with X25519.
+Each encapsulation draws fresh ML-KEM randomness and a fresh X25519 ephemeral and yields a 1120-byte ciphertext and a 32-byte combined shared secret.
+The KEK derivation binds the recipient via an external salt computed over the slot's own wire bytes:

 CBOR